ssilverman/QNEthernet/README.md

 The _Entropy_ library does the essentially same things as the internal TRNG functions, it just requires an additional dependency.

+See the function declarations in _src/security/entropy.h_ if you want to use them yourself.

 ## Configuration macros

 There are several macros that can be used to configure the system: